 But this is not necessarily true.
 You do not lose productivity because of that, but not getting your basics right.

-When you work from home, you are more likely to step out of your home and go through a typical adult routine.
-Also, not getting the right sleep or binge eating might be the reason behind your lack of motivation when you are working from home.
+When you work from home, you are less likely to step out of your home and go through a typical adult routine.
+Furthermore, distractions are present in every step.

-Therefore, to maximize productivity, you must get your basics right and follow a routine and avoid compulsions.
+You must get your basics right in order to follow a well-organized routine and avoid compulsions.

 1. Get Ready for Your Work Day

 What is your favorite outfit when working remotely?